coder7475/coder7475/README.md

 Here are some ideas to get you started:

 - 🤔 I’m thinking about creating
-- 🔭 I’m currently working on ...
+- 👯 I’m looking to collaborate on ...
 - 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->